-- 3.3.1 Podsmead includes areas designated as open space, and the estate sits within a wider landscape and open space setting.
-The key policies in relation to landscape and open space are: - JCS Policy SD6, which seeks to protect landscape character and requires all applications to consider the landscape and visual sensitivity of the area in which they are to be located or which they may affect. - JCS Policy INF3: Green Infrastructure, which seeks to deliver a series of multifunctional, linked green corridors and requires development proposals to contribute positively towards green infrastructure. - JCS Policy INF4: Social and Community Infrastructure which includes open space in the definition of such infrastructure and seeks replacement facilities to compensate for loss of existing. - Relevant open space polices from the Second Stage Deposit City of Gloucester Local Plan 2002: - Policy OS.2 Public open space standard for new residential development; and - Policy OS.3 New housing and public open space. - 3.3.2 The GCP seeks to protect open space and playing fields, Policy C3: Public open space, playing fields and sports facilities, states that: - 1.
-For public open spaces, an assessment demonstrates the site is of low value and of poor quality, with no opportunities for improvement and is surplus in terms of all functions that open space can provide. - 2.
-For playing fields and sports facilities, an assessment demonstrates there is an excess of provision in the local area, there is no current or planned future demand for such provision and that there would be no overall shortfall;
+3.3.1 Matson includes areas designated as open space, and the estate sits within a wider landscape and open space setting.
+The key JCS policies in relation to landscape and open space are:

+- JCS Policy SD6, which seeks to protect landscape character and requires all applications to consider the landscape and visual sensitivity of the area in which they are to be located or which they may affect. - JCS Policy SD7, which requires development proposals to conserve and, where appropriate, enhance the setting of the Cotswold Area of Outstanding Natural Beauty (AONB). - JCS Policy INF3: Green Infrastructure, which seeks to deliver a series of multifunctional, linked green corridors and requires development proposals to contribute positively towards green infrastructure. - JCS Policy INF4: Social and Community Infrastructure, which includes open space in the definition of such infrastructure and seeks replacement facilities to compensate for loss of existing.

-If the criteria above cannot be met:
+3.3.2 The GCP seeks to protect open space and playing fields, Policy C3: Public open space, playing fields and sports facilities, states that:

+1. For public open spaces, an assessment demonstrates the site is of low value and of poor quality, with no opportunities for improvement and is surplus in terms of all functions that open space can provide.

+2. For playing fields and sports facilities, an assessment demonstrates there is an excess of provision in the local area, there is no current or planned future demand for such provision and that there would be no overall shortfall; if the criteria above cannot be met:

-- 3. The open space, playing field or facility can be replaced by alternative provision of an equivalent or better quality and quantity in an accessible and appropriate location to the community where the loss would occur; or - The proposal is ancillary development that would enhance existing facilities and not reduce or prejudice its ongoing use; or - 5.
-The proposal affects land that is not suitable, or incapable, of forming an effective part of the open space, playing field or facility and its loss would not prejudice the ongoing use of the remainder of the site for that purpose.
+3. The open space, playing field or facility can be replaced by alternative provision of an equivalent or better quality and quantity in an accessible and appropriate location to the community where the loss would occur; or

+4. The proposal is ancillary development that would enhance existing facilities and not reduce or prejudice its ongoing use; or

+5. The proposal affects land that is not suitable, or incapable, of forming an effective part of the open space, playing field or facility and its loss would not prejudice the ongoing use of the remainder of the site for that purpose.